vend/vend-postman/readme.md

 - domainprefix
 - token

-There are other variables which have purposely been left which you will need to set depending on the request, like Product/Sale IDs.
+There are other variables which have purposely been left which you will need to set depending on the request, like unique Product/Sale/Customer IDs.
-To learn more about Postman variables: https://www.getpostman.com/docs/environments

 # Documentation